-Joining the military as a Reservist means serving your country while maintaining civilian employment and a mostly civilian lifestyle outside of monthly and annual duty requirements.
-But before people make the choice to join the military as a Reservist, they naturally want to know what their chances of deployment might be.
+Joining the military as a Reservist means serving your country while maintaining civilian employment and a mostly civilian lifestyle (outside of monthly and annual duty requirements).
+Before people make the choice to join the military as a Reservist, they naturally want to know what their chances of deployment might be.

-That depends greatly on the nature of the Guard unit you join, current events and national security requirements, and a variety of other factors but there are some general guidelines published by the various service organizations that can give you an idea of what to expect.
+That depends on the nature of the Guard unit you join, current events and national security requirements, and a variety of other factors.
+But there are some general guidelines published by various service organizations that can give you an idea of what to expect.

 The Reserve Components Of The United States Military

 The U.S. military’s Reserve components include:

 - Marine Corps Reserve